bagisto/bagisto-docs/docs/packages/add_menu_in_admin.md

   }
   ~~~

-- Now, menu will display in the admin panel.
+- Now, the menu will display in the admin panel.
 You can change the icon according to your needs.

   ::: details Output